A MORAL AGENDA BASED ON FUNDAMENTAL RIGHTS

 - We demand an end to military aggression and war-mongering.

 - We demand a stop to the privatization of the military budget and any increase in military spending.
-We demand a reallocation of resources from the military budget to education, health care, jobs and green infrastructure needs, and strengthening a Veterans Administration system that must remain public.
+We demand a reallocation of resources from the military budget towards our human security, including towards education, health care, jobs and green infrastructure needs, and strengthening a Veterans Administration system that must remain public.

 - We demand the demilitarization of our communities on the border and the interior.
 This includes ending federal programs that send military equipment into local and state communities and ceasing the call to build a wall at the U.S.-Mexico border.